Abstract

 Direct functional test of CDNs would be to introduce putative cancer-driving mutations and observe the evolution of tumors.
 Such a task of introducing multiple mutations that are collectively needed to drive tumorigenesis has been done only recently, and only for the best-known cancer driving mutations (Ortmann et al. 2015; Takeda et al. 2015; Hodis et al. 2022).
 In most tumors, the correct combination of mutations needed is not known.
 Clearly, CDNs, with their strong tumorigenic strength, are suitable candidates.

 Many CDNs in a patient may not fall on conventional CDGs, whereas these conventional CDGs may have passenger or weak mutations.
 Therefore, the efforts in gene-targeting therapy may well be shifted to the CDN-harboring genes.
 Given a complete set of CDNs, many more driver genes can be identified.
 Since many driver genes cannot be targeted for biological or technical reasons (Dang et al. 2017; Danesi et al. 2021; Waarts et al. 2022), a large set of CDGs will be desirable.
-The goal is that each cancer patient would have at least one targetable CDG driven by its CDN.
-In fact, it would be most beneficial if patients can have multiple targetable CDGs.
-In that case, the probability that resistant mutations eluding multiple targeting drugs should be diminished.
+The goal is that each cancer patient would have multiple targetable CDGs, all driven by CDNs they carry.
+In that case, the probability that resistance mutations eluding multiple targeting drugs should be diminished (B. Chen et al. 2022; Zhai et al. 2022; Bian et al. 2023; Lin et al. 2023; Zhu et al. 2023).

-CDNs can also be used in cancer screening with the advantage of efficiency as the targeted mutations are fewer.
-Being efficient, the false negative rate should be lower too.
-Most interesting of all, the false positive rate should be far lower than the gene-based screen which often shows a false positive rate of >50% (supplement File S1).
+The CDN approach has two additional applications.
+First, it can be used to find CDNs in non-coding regions.
+Although the number of whole genome sequences at present is still insufficient for systematic CDN detection, the preliminary analysis suggests that the density of CDNs in non-coding regions is orders of magnitude lower than in coding regions.
+Second, CDNs can also be used in cancer screening with the advantage of efficiency as the targeted mutations are fewer.
+For the same reason, the false negative rate should be much lower too.
+Indeed, the false positive rate should be far lower than the gene-based screen which often shows a false positive rate of >50% (supplement File S1).

 Methods